Nissan X-Trail: United Kingdom

 In the United Kingdom, the first generation X-Trail was available in S, Sport and SE+ trim levels between launch and 2004.
 All models were equipped with full electric windows, electrically adjustable door mirrors (on SVE and T-Spec they were electrically folding also), climate control, single CD player, four airbags and remote central locking.
 There was also a Fat Face special edition in 2005, only for the United Kingdom, which was based on the Sports.
 They made 1,998 of them to celebrate the year Fat Face was set up.
 The trim levels were then revised to SE, Sport, SVE and T-Spec.

+By 2006, Nissan had narrowed and revised the trim line up to just three variants, SE, Columbia, and top-grade Aventura equipped with heated and electrically operated front seats, leather upholstery, satellite navigation, and xenon headlights.

 Australia

 In Australia, the X-Trail was available in standard ST, mid spec ST-S, high spec Ti and luxury spec Ti-L, with limited editions ST-X, ST-R, ST-S 40th anniversary models.
 All models were equipped with full electric windows, electric mirrors (electric folding on Ti-L), single CD player, two airbags and remote central locking.
 ST-S adds ST on sunroof and 16" alloy wheels.
-Ti adds ST on climate control, six disk CD player, fog lamps and 16" alloy wheels, and Ti-L adds Ti on leather and electric seats, sunroof, and optional DVD player.
+Ti adds ST on climate control, six disk CD player, fog lamps and 16-inch alloy wheels, and Ti-L adds Ti on leather and electric seats, sunroof, and optional DVD player.
 Limited edition ST-R adds ST on light emitting roof racks, with ST-S 40th Anniversary adding fog lamps to original ST-S.